 The Partnership's revenues, operating results and future rate of growth depend highly upon the prices we receive for our crude oil and natural gas production.
 Historically, the markets for crude oil and natural gas have been volatile and are likely to continue to be volatile in the future.
-For example, the NYMEX daily settlement price for the prompt month oil contract in 2015 ranged from a high of \$61.43 per barrel to a low of \$34.73 per barrel.
-The NYMEX daily settlement price for the prompt month natural gas contract in 2015 ranged from a high of \$3.23 per
+For example, the NYMEX daily settlement price for the prompt month oil contract in 2016 ranged from a high of \$54.06 per barrel to a low of \$26.21 per barrel.
+The NYMEX daily settlement price for the prompt month natural gas contract in 2016 ranged from a high of \$3.93 per MMBtu to a low of \$1.64 per MMBtu.
+The market prices for crude oil and natural gas, which fluctuates with changes in market and economic conditions, and other factors, including:

-MMBtu to a low of \$1.76 per MMBtu.
-The market prices for crude oil and natural gas depend on factors beyond the Partnership's control.
-These factors include demand for crude oil and natural gas, which fluctuates with changes in market and economic conditions, and other factors, including:
+- worldwide and domestic supplies of crude oil and natural gas; - actions taken by foreign oil and gas producing nations; - political conditions and events (including instability or armed conflict) in crude oil or natural gas producing regions;

-- worldwide and domestic supplies of crude oil and natural gas; - actions taken by foreign oil and gas producing nations; - political conditions and events (including instability or armed conflict) in crude oil or natural gas producing regions; - the level of global crude oil and natural gas inventories; - the price and level of imported foreign crude oil and natural gas; - the price and availability of alternative fuels, including coal and biofuels; - · the availability of pipeline capacity and infrastructure; - the availability of crude oil transportation and refining capacity; - weather conditions; - domestic and foreign governmental regulations and taxes; and - the overall economic environment.
+- the level of global crude oil and natural gas inventories; - the price and level of imported foreign crude oil and natural gas; - the price and availability of alternative fuels, including coal and biofuels; - the availability of pipeline capacity and infrastructure; - the availability of crude oil transportation and refining capacity; - weather conditions; - domestic and foreign governmental regulations and taxes; and - the overall economic environment.

-Our results of operations as well as the carrying value of our oil and gas properties are substantially dependent upon the prices of oil and natural gas, which have declined significantly over the past year.
+Our results of operations as well as the carrying value of our oil and gas properties are substantially dependent upon the prices of oil and natural gas, which have declined significantly over the past two years.
 The recent declines in oil and natural gas prices have adversely affected our revenues, operating income, cash flow, and proved reserves.
 Continued low prices could have a material adverse impact on our operations and limit our ability to fund capital expenditures.
 Without the ability to fund capital expenditures, we would be unable to replace reserves and production.
 Sustained low prices of crude oil and natural gas may further adversely impact our business as follows:

-- limiting our financial condition, liquidity, and/or ability to fund planned capital expenditures and operations; - reducing the amount of crude oil and natural gas that we can produce economically; - causing us to delay or postpone some of our capital projects; - · reducing our revenues, operating income and cash flows; or - a reduction in the carrying and market value of our crude oil and natural gas properties.
+- limiting our financial condition, liquidity, and/or ability to fund planned capital expenditures and operations; - reducing the amount of crude oil and natural gas that we can produce economically; - causing us to delay or postpone some of our capital projects; - reducing our revenues, operating income and cash flows; or - a reduction in the carrying and market value of our crude oil and natural gas properties.